Aircraft and Vehicles in the Collection

 Although not envisioned when the Society was created in 1986, our collection of fully restored BCATP vehicles is now a significant part of the museum.
 Two fire trucks, a base protection unit designed for emergencies in the hangars or other buildings, and a six-wheel drive crash truck which responded to aircraft crashes are featured as is a fuel supply unit (bowser) and a large RCAF transport truck.

 On outside display, as gate-guardians, our T-33 and CF-100 jet aircraft represent the early post-war era and make it very clear to passers-by on the highway that our building is an air museum.
+Both have a direct connection to Nanton airmen who served during WW II and later on these types of aircraft.

 Our recently expanded facility is now able to adequately display this impressive collection and we hope that all of our members will be able to "see for themselves" what has been accomplished by visiting their museum.